Danny O'Donoghue: The Script

 The band released their eponymous debut album on 8 August 2008.
 O'Donoghue co-wrote all the songs on the album.
-The album went on to become a commercial success, especially in their home country of Ireland, peaking at number one on the Irish Album Chart.
+The album was a commercial success, especially in their home country, peaking at number one on the Irish Album Chart.
 The band has since released six more albums: Science and Faith in September 2010, #3 in September 2012, No Sound Without Silence in September 2014, Freedom Child in September 2017, and Sunsets & Full Moons in November 2019.
 The Script have toured since early March 2013 for their #3 tour in the UK.
-They performed in some of the UK's largest arenas and cities such Birmingham, London and Manchester.